varthe/tweakio/README.md

 Tweakio makes Torrentio usable as an indexer in Prowlarr, allowing it to integrate seamlessly with Radarr and Sonarr.

+#### ⚠️ Note about file sizes and TMDB

+Torrentio only returns the size of a single episode, so file size estimates for full seasons will be inaccurate by default.
+Providing a TMDB API key allows Tweakio to fetch the actual episode count, improving accuracy.
+If left empty, Tweakio will assume 10 episodes per season.

+#### ⚠️ Oracle VPS users will need to route Tweakio through Warp or a VPN

 ### Docker Compose

 ```yaml